Acting, Singing & Dance are important parts of any Dramacube Production. Use our helpful FAQs listing below to learn more about us and get involved!

 Do parents provide costumes?

 Our costume designer will source and make costumes, however we will ask you to provide a base-layer.
 This is likely to be items such as black shoes, tights, T-shirts, white shirt etc. Sometimes children have additional items which they like to suggest for their character.
 This is always welcome and we are very grateful for any additional costume pieces which can be borrowed for a show.
+You will be asked to complete a short on-line form to submit your child’s measurements for our designer.

 Will there be lighting and sound?